vk-hca/GK-2A-LRIT-LNA-for-L-band/README.md

 - work slowly and carefully.

--remove any pcb laquer on the solder points before tinning them and soldering the coax.
+- remove any pcb laquer on the solder points before tinning them and soldering the coax.

 - attach the coax outer shield before soldering the inner to avoid any force on the tiny tracks, be quick to avoid de-laminating them.